 I excuse myself, walk to the casket and pretend to arrange the flowers.
 Then I do something I hadn't dared to yet: I look at Grandma for the first time since the funeral home guys brought her in.

 It's not a pretty sight.
 Why did they put so much makeup on her?
 She only wore Coty Airspun face powder, so old-fashioned that I had to buy it at Walmart because no other store carries it anymore.
 The deep blue eyeshadow, the mascara and the purple lipstick that bleeds off her mouth look out of place, so much unlike her.
 Staring at the clownish face that I can't even associate with Grandma, I realize that she is gone.
 Also gone are her dichos and her issues, her Cuban sayings and all the things she never said.
 Gone is her smell of cinnamon, burned sugar and faint cigar smoke.

 Mom and Aunt Cecilia are whispering again, criticizing their mother and talking about all the ways they were wronged by her.
 But then, what else is new?
 There wasn't any love wasted between Grandma and her daughters.
 Whenever they got together, estrogen-charged daggers crossed the air, stabbing Grandma in Spanish, Spanglish and, as years passed, English.
 Grandma never learned it, so Mom and Aunt Cecilia had all the advantages when they Anglicized their insults: "Damned old woman, we are so sick and tired of you."

 Back in Havana, Grandma was the matriarch, the one who led the family after my grandfather passed away, but here she lost her power.
 She turned into a poor woman who couldn't wait to get "de sochal secooritee," as she called it, to buy Coty Airspun powder without having to ask her daughters for money.
 She'd have been better off working in a factory, after all.

-Find the Spanish version of this story on Page C4.
+The Spanish version of this story can be found here.